samdravitzki/samdravitzki/src/ecs/README.md

 - [ ] Reset state of engine when it is stopped
 - [ ] Canvases dont look good as just squares in the middle of your screen
 - [ ] Describe what `State` is and why its required when components also store state

+## Ideas

+- Logger available to systems and engine that can be used to audit events and debug
+- Debug tools
+  - Searchable list of systems, events their triggered and someway to visualise when their executing
+  - Searchable list of entities in the world
+  - Could use https://tweakpane.github.io/docs/ for this

 ## Resources